 Deemed Rehabilitated in Canada – Deemed Rehabilitation

 Nora is a 39-year-old Norwegian citizen.
-A court in Norway convicted her for possession of a small amount of a controlled substance, cocaine, for personal use.
+A court in Norway convicted her for possession of a controlled substance, cocaine, for personal use.
 Consequently, she served twenty-five days in jail.
 Upon release, Nora decided to change her ways.
 She went back to school and became a professional accountant.
 Nora has no other issues with the law in Norway or anywhere else before or after that incident.
 She wants to travel to Canada, but she wonders if her criminal history could cause any trouble.
 She wonders if she is deemed rehabilitated or not.

 Canadian immigration law divides criminal history outside Canada into two significant groups.

-Remember that our focus in this article is the offences that happened and prosecuted outside Canada.
+Remember that our focus in this article is the offences that happened and was prosecuted outside Canada.
 Regardless, we have to find the Canadian equivalency.

 If the offence is not an offence in Canada, then your criminal record does not count.
 For example, homosexuality is not a crime in Canada.
 However, it is a crime in some countries of the world.
-If you have a conviction solely to be a homosexual, then your criminal history does not count in Canada.
+If you have a conviction solely to be a homosexual, your criminal history does not count in Canada.
 Of course, you still need to disclose it to the immigration authorities to convince them there is no criminal equivalency in Canada.
-If you do not disclose, then you may face inadmissibility because of misrepresentation.
+If you do not disclose, you may face inadmissibility because of misrepresentation.

 To make it a bit easier to understand, here are some examples of serious criminality:

 - Summary Offences: These are offences that are not serious.
 The conviction usually results in fines and a few days of jail time.
 The maximum prison time for a summary offence is generally less than six months.
-Also, there is no right for a jury trial.
+Also, there is no right to a jury trial.

 - Indictable Offences: An indictable offence could usually result in long-term prison time.

-Sometimes the law allows an offence to be prosecuted summarily or by the way indictment.
+Sometimes the law allows an offence to be prosecuted summarily or, by the way, indictment.
 Such offences are hybrid offences.
 Unfortunately, IRPA considers these offences indictable regardless of the way of prosecution.

 - Under subsection 4(3) of the Controlled Drugs and Substances Act, possession of cocaine for personal use could result in jail time for up to seven years.
 As a result, this offence is criminality.

-- Theft under $5000 could result in maximum prison time of two years under section 355 of the Criminal Code.
+- Theft under $5000 could result in a maximum prison time of two years under section 355 of the Criminal Code.
 As a result, it is criminality.

 I must emphasize these are for offences that occur outside Canada.
-If the offence occurs in Canada, then the actual prison time could turn the offence from criminality to serious criminality.
+If the offence occurs in Canada, the actual prison time could turn the offence from criminality to serious criminality.
 However, this topic is outside the scope of this article.

-- Only one offence outside Canada,
+- Only one crime outside Canada,

-- the offence is criminality, and
+- the crime is criminality, and

 - more than ten years have passed since the completion of the sentence.